-No other related party transaction has been reported on.
-Since 30 June 2022 until the date of this Prospectus, no related party transaction has been entered into by the Company.
+From 30 June 2022 until the date of this Prospectus, no related party transaction has been entered into by the Company.

 10. FINANCIAL INFORMATION CONCERNING THE COMPANY'S ASSETS AND LIABILITIES, FINANCIAL POSITION AND PROFITS AND LOSSES

 10.1 Financial Statements Incorporated by Reference